saylordotorg/course_cs201/Unit06.md

+---
+layout: default
+title: "CS201: Elementary Data Structures"
+course_description: "An introductory survey of the specification and implementation of basic abstract data types and their associated algorithms.
+Structures discussed include stacks, queues, lists, sorting and selection, searching, graphs, hashing, and performance tradeoffs of different implementations and asymptotic analysis of running time and memory usage."
+next: ../Unit07
+previous: ../Unit05
+---
 **Unit 6: Algorithm Efficiency** <span id="6"></span>
 *There are a number of parameters that developers must consider when designing Data Structures.
 One of the most important parameters relates